ferynd/Website/README.md

 1. Create a new Pages project and connect it to this repository.
 2. Set the build command to `npm run build` and the build directory to `hub/out`.
+   The Next.js config specifies `basePath: '/hub'` so the static export works from this subfolder.
 3. Add a deployment step that copies the `games`, `tools`, and `trips` directories into `hub/out` so they remain accessible.

 ## Firebase Config